Female Furies: DC Rebirth

 Later, Darkseid freed the Female Furies under unknown circumstances.
 He sent the Furies, now with Bernadeth and Gilotina, to Turkey in search of his missing artifacts.
 This led to a confrontation with Wonder Woman's lover Steve Trevor and his team, the Oddfellows.

 The Oddfellows somehow managed to defeat the Furies, capturing both Lashina and Mad Harriet.
 Bernadeth, Stompa, and Gilotina reported back to Darkseid without the relics.
 Furious, Darkseid threatened to kill the trio, though he explained he still had use for them.
-Both Lashina and Mad Harriet refused to answer Wonder Woman's questioning about Darkseid's plans which led to Wonder Woman freeing the two Furies and attempting to battle them for answers.
+Lashina and Harriet refused to answer Wonder Woman's questioning about Darkseid's plans which led to Wonder Woman freeing the two Furies and attempting to battle them for answers.
 The battle was interrupted by Darkseid, who had transported a chunk of the A.R.G.U.S. headquarters to his lair in the Amazon jungle.
 In the ensuing chaos, the Female Furies battled the soldiers of A.R.G.U.S. and later fled when Darkseid was apparently killed by Wonder Woman.

 Later, the Furies attended the birth of Mister Miracle's and Big Barda's child Jacob.
 Bernadeth allowed Mister Miracle to borrow her Fahren-Knife to cut the newborn free from Barda's indestructible umbilical cord.
 Months later, Bernadeth attended the conference to discuss peace between Apokolips and New Genesis.

 At some point, Granny Goodness had taken interest in Harley Quinn.
 While Quinn was on vacation, Granny sent Lashina and Bernadeth to recruit the anti-heroine into the Female Furies.
 She later assigned her to capture the escaped prisoner and former Fury, Petite Tina.
 Harley Quinn eventually failed as a Female Fury, and she and Tina were captured and tortured by Bernadeth.
-Harley was immune to Bernadeth's mind-wiping machine, and she and Petite Tina escaped Apokolips to return to Earth.
+Harley was immune to Bernadeth's mind-wiping machine, and she and Tina escaped from Apokolips.